adamluckydo/ontology/2_Story/Story.md

 >
 > Some of those I am or have been in my life conventionally.
 Some conventionally.
 All of them mythically.
 None of them really."

-Rob brought a sense of magic that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to an entirely different way of seeing and living life.
+Rob brought a sense of magic that, combined with his intellectual rigor and deep dedication to action, introduced many people (myself included) to entirely new ways of seeing and living life.

 At the time of my crisis, listening to Rob's talks was like clinging to a lifeline as I drowned at sea: He had seen Buddhism, walked the path himself, and gone beyond it.
 And things were okay.